JAlcocerT/JAlcocerT/content/blog/ai-cli-tools.md

 #codex --provider openai --model o3-mini --quiet --approval-mode full-auto "$(cat ./prompts/codex-tree-stack-components.md)" > ./Outputs_Model/output-codex-tree-stack-components-plan.json #saved the full reply with errors
 ```

+Remember that the quiet mode always requires a string with the question already passed!

 And use your favourite model: https://platform.openai.com/docs/models Which at this point offer a **200k context Window**

 You could say that at this point o3 > o1 > 4o / GPT 4.1: